snoozle-software/monte-carlo-mlb/README.md

 Based on the latest bug fixes and algorithm improves using 2015 pitcher and player stats, using my [optimal betting formula](http://sports.snoozle.net/articles/story/optimized-betting-for-multiple-games-at-the-same-time), the probabilities would beat the house for both the money line and over/under bets.
 In development is a good performance metric for hitter stats.

+## Player Statistics Update and API

+Everyday at 0800 PST, the database release the statistics for the day's before cumulative season statistics for the players and uses the projected lines.
+Confirmed linesups are set as they become available.

+Currently, there is not API key as the system matures an API key will be added.

 ## To Do

 For hitters, add strike out predictions and position for players.